iam-bth/DevOps-Configuration-Tracker/README.md

 ---

 ## 📚 Why This Project?
-This project was built of learning python and Software Engineer.
+This project was built as part of my journey to learn Python and Software Engineering concepts.
-It helped me understand and apply:
+It helped me understand and apply my knowledge of the Software Development Life Cycle (SDLC) in a practical way.

 -✅ Python programming